One Path, Many Journeys

 Hermetic practices are a means of self-transformation by the elimination of vices and attachments, and their replacement by virtues.
 The solitude of wilderness hiking is similarly an opportunity to strengthen one’s virtuosity.

-The Desert Fathers who lived in the Scetes desert of Egypt in the third century AD found inspiration in the wilderness to teach them key virtues required to survive in Nature as well as for spiritual development: haplotes, making do with available resources; agrupnia, consistent mindfulness and self-presence; aphobia, the self-knowledge to be able to take chances, overcome fear and act.
+The Desert Fathers, who lived in the Scetes desert of Egypt in the third century AD, found inspiration in the wilderness.
+It taught them key virtues required to survive in Nature as well as for spiritual development: haplotes, making do with available resources; agrupnia, consistent mindfulness and self-presence; aphobia, the self-knowledge to be able to take chances, overcome fear and act.
 Buddhists focus on non-attachment, araga; benevolence, advesa; and understanding, amoha.

 Whatever virtue we wish to attain, exposure to the trail keeps the ego in check, encourages us to look at the essence of our being, strengthen our ethics.
 We yield ourselves to the sorcery of the landscape, to be transformed by way of participation.

 To acclimatise for the high passes ahead, we rest at Mt Jomolhari base camp, contemplating the landscape dominated by the 7,326m peak.
 In the natural world, there are no crises of identity.
 Man alone has trouble realising his or her Self; understanding who they are and what they should be doing, confused by a restless mind and a pretentious ego.
 The purposefulness that is evident in Nature calls for us to uncover what is illusory in our life and what is authentic.

 A hiking holiday allows the clarity of thought and inner perceptions necessary for a discernment rooted in what we love doing, rather than in what is expected of us.
 Walking along the moraine that leads to a series of alpine lakes, I ask myself what it is that I love doing.